French household | members

 4. John Linter was still resident at Draveil when he died in 1836 and was buried at Paris.

-5. Charles Courtenay Locke became rector of Newcastle in county Limerick from 1846, he died at Paris in 1848 and was buried there.
+5. Charles Courtenay Locke became rector of Newcastle in county Limerick from 1846; he died at Paris in 1848 and was buried there.
 His widowed mother, lord Courtenay’s sister Matilda Locke, died at St Germain-en-Laye later that year but her burial is not recorded in the Paris embassy registers.

 8. Jane and George Smith also came to Devon with their family.
 At first they took up farming at Southbrook in Starcross where two more sons were born (William and Walter) but then in 1850 they sailed to Adelaide in the Pestonjee Bomanjee.
 Their children Mary, Eliza and Walter emigrated with them, as did Ann Smith (probably born in 1820 or 1821, Ann may have been a younger sister or sister-in-law of George).
-The family settled at Gumeracha in South Australia where Mary and Eliza may have married nephews of their sister-in-law Martha: Thomas George Randell and his younger brother Elliott Charles Randell.
+The family settled at Gumeracha in South Australia where Mary and Eliza may have married nephews of their sister-in-law Martha (#9): Thomas George Randell and his younger brother Elliott Charles Randell.
 George drove the local mailcoach until a serious accident forced his retirement in 1861.
 Jane had died in 1859 at the age of 59, followed by Eliza in 1868 and Mary in 1870 before George himself died in 1871.
-Walter Smith’s first wife, Margaret, died in 1867 and was buried with her mother-in-law at Salem Baptist Church Cemetery in Gumeracha.
+Walter Smith’s first wife Margaret died in 1867 and was buried near her mother-in-law at Salem Baptist Church Cemetery in Gumeracha.
 In 1868 Walter married Elizabeth Lowe and lived on at Gumeracha until his death in 1912 at the age of 73.
 (Esther, Henry and Walter are not listed at Southbrook in the 1841 census returns; Esther, Henry and William are not listed among the passengers from the Pestonjee Bomanjee who arrived at Port Adelaide.)

 11. Elizabeth and William Furse may have returned to Berkshire or Devon after February 1823 when their child Esther Ann was given a half-baptism in Paris.
 William Frost of Kenton’s wife Elizabeth died in 1836 at the age of 30 and was buried in Paris, as was their son William who died in July 1843 at the age of 18; he may be the William Frost who was buried at Montmartre in 1844 at the age of 44.

-12. After the death of his wife Elise, William Frost of Powderham remained in Paris, where in 1836 he married another widow, Amelie Eléanore Josephine Bever from Antwerp.
+12. After the death of his wife Elise, William Frost of Powderham remained in Paris, where in 1836 he married another widow, Amélie Eléanore Joseph(ine) Bever from Antwerp.
 He may be the William Frost who was buried at Montmartre in 1844 at the age of 44.
-Amelie Frost died in Paris in 1885.
+Amélie Frost died in Paris in 1885.

 WOODS FAMILY